So, your dating life isn’t going the way you expected. How do I know?

 How do you do this?

-To begin, you must shatter the idea of the fantasy that is pulling you in: yes, it’s magical, but so are unicorns and neither are real.
-Recognizing that what your experiencing is not tied to reality is a hugely important step.
+To begin, you must shatter the idea of the fantasy that is pulling you in: yes, it’s magical, but so are unicorns.
+Recognizing that what you're experiencing is not tied to reality is a hugely important step.

-But here is where it gets tricky – just because the other person is grabbing onto a fantasy, that doesn’t mean there’s nothing there.
+But here is where it gets tricky—just because the other person is grabbing onto a fantasy, that doesn’t mean there’s nothing there.
 It’s always possible for someone to fall for the fantasy and then actually fall for the person down the road.
-The fantasy and true, real love aren’t mutually exclusive.
+The fantasy and true, genuine love aren’t mutually exclusive.

 If someone is rushing into things and your gut is saying, “Whoa, slow down.
 We hardly even know each other!”
 Honor your body’s warning.
-Some people think they’ll risk a good guy or good woman getting away if they do this.
-But here’s the thing: a high-quality man or high-quality woman will honor your timing too instead of solely focusing on their own.
+Some people think they’ll risk a good guy or good woman slipping away if they do this.
+But here’s the thing: a high-quality man or high-quality woman will honor your timing too, instead of solely focusing on their own.

 They’re going to want you to take things as slow as you need to in order to feel safe.

 And, if they don’t… well, consider it a giant red flag waving across the restaurant table and telling you, “Check please.
 It’s time to bolt.”

 A disrespect for boundaries in the beginning of a relationship only translates into a disrespect for boundaries further on in the relationship.
 It’ll only cause bigger problems.

 Remember, true love takes time to develop—it doesn't just happen overnight.
 Take time for it to grow and it will bloom long into the future.

 If you’re interested in learning more about this, take a look at the guide 8 Secrets to Create a Rock-Solid Relationship.